 Experience as a law enforcement or criminal justice professional is vital to securing employment as an insurance investigator.
 Insurance companies tend to hire candidates who have worked as police officers or forensic laboratory technicians.
 Employment as a firefighter can also lead to a job as an insurance investigator.
 The U.S. Bureau of Labor Statistics (BLS) says there are no minimum education requirements to become an insurance investigator, though a high school diploma is typically considered a necessity.

 Most local jurisdictions require private investigators to maintain a license, but requirements vary.
 Some states have no system whatsoever and others simply require investigators pay a fee and take an ethics exam.
 Other states have strict regulations involving investigators.
 California, for example, demands that aspiring investigators possess criminal justice education or law enforcement experience.
 In most states, candidates have to pass a background check; a felony conviction can disqualify individuals seeking a career as an insurance investigator.

 Job Outlook and Salary Information

-In 2015, BLS figures showed that approximately 271,600 individuals were working as claims investigators, adjusters or examiners.
-Employment growth in this field was expected to be limited, at a rate of just three percent between 2014 and 2024, according to the BLS.
-Data from the BLS shows that claims investigators, adjusters and examiners earned a median salary of $62,980 in 2015.
+In 2018, BLS figures showed that approximately 328,500 individuals were working as claims investigators, adjusters or examiners.
+Employment in this field is projected to decline at a rate of four percent between 2018 and 2028, according to the BLS.
+Data from the BLS shows that claims investigators, adjusters and examiners earned a median salary of $65,900 in 2018.